 2. Check To Make Sure They Are Not In Pain

-It may also just be that they are not able to express to you that they are not comfortable so they end up expressing it via agitation and anger.
+It may also just be that they are not able to express to you that they are not comfortable or in pain so they end up expressing it via agitation and anger.

 Anxiety and agitation may be caused by a number of different medical conditions, medication interactions or by any circumstances that worsen the person’s ability to think.
 Ultimately, the person with dementia is biologically experiencing a profound loss of their ability to negotiate new information and stimulus.
 It is a direct result of the disease.Alzheimer’s Association